 International Academic School recognizes that excellence in education requires that technology is seamlessly integrated throughout the educational program.
 Increasing access to technology is essential for that future.
 We also recognize that technology plays an important and positive role in everyone's lives, both educationally and socially.
-It is committed to helping all members of the school community understand the benefits and risks and equip children with the knowledge and skills to use technology safely and responsibly.
+It is committed to helping all members of the school community to understand both the benefits and the risks, and to equip children with the knowledge and skills to be able to use technology safely and responsibly.